 Billionaire, genius, playboy, neurosurgeon Stephen Strange gets into a car accident that wrecks the use of his hands.
-He exhausts his wealth to fix them and turns to Eastern medicine.
+He exhausts his wealth to fix them to no avail; when Western medicine fails him, Strnage turns to Eastern medicine.
 In his travels, Strange meets The Ancient One and Karl Mordo, two sorcerers that take Strange in and teach him magic as a means of spiritual and physical healing.
 Strange becomes a master of the mystic arts and learns self-sacrifice when he uses the Time Stone (channeled through a medallion he inherited from The Ancient One) to lock an extradimensional entity called Dormammu from invading Earth.
-Mordo becomes disillusioned when he discovers that The Ancient One used dark magic to prolong her own life, and goes rogue.
-Strange becomes the new Sorcerer Supreme after The Ancient One dies.
+Mordo becomes disillusioned and goes rogue when he discovers that The Ancient One used dark magic to prolong her own life, contradicting everything she preached.
+Strange becomes the new Sorcerer Supreme and guardian of the Time Stone after The Ancient One dies.

 Major plot points

-- Fifth known Infinity Stone revealed (Time Stone).
-Currently wielded by Doctor Strange in the Eye of Agamotto.
+- Fifth known Infinity Stone revealed, continuing the ramp-up to Infinity War.
+Ends the movie in the protection of Doctor Strange in the Eye of Agamotto.

 - First appearance of Stephen Strange, Wong, The Ancient One, Dormammu, and Karl Mordo.

 - The establishment that the MCU is a multiverse of alternate dimensions and realities.

 - In the post-credits scene, Thor requests Strange’s help to find Odin, setting up Thor: Ragnarok.

 - Mordo leaves the Sanctum, setting up for potential Doctor Strange sequel